ME exploring artificial intelligence

 “We are working through use cases [for AI].
 We have a hypothesis around that – what are the data feeds that are out there and how could we potentially use it?

-“One example – which is probably not artificial intelligence, it’s more analytics is – ‘how do we understand, based on data, that our customers have with us around their spending habits?
+“One example – which is probably not artificial intelligence, it’s more analytics is – ‘how do we understand, based on data, what are our customers spending habits?
 How do we understand more about where they are in their lifecycle and pro-actively support them through that?

 ME is owned by a consortium of superannuation funds and can use customer information to predict where people are in their lives.